Schizo (1976 film)

-Schizo is a 1976 British psychological horror slasher film directed and produced by Pete Walker and starring Lynne Frederick.
+Schizo is a 1976 British psychological horror slasher film directed and produced by Pete Walker and starring Lynne Frederick, John Leyton and Stephanie Beacham.
+It was written by David McGillivray.

 Plot

-Samantha Gray (Lynne Frederick), a famous figure skater, is engaged to London businessman Alan Falconer (John Leyton).
-On the day of Alan and Samantha's wedding, ex-convict William Haskin (Jack Watson) begins stalking Samantha.
+Samantha Gray, a famous figure skater, is engaged to London businessman Alan Falconer.
+On the day of Alan and Samantha's wedding, ex-convict William Haskin begins stalking Samantha.
 Over the next few days, Haskin terrifies Samantha by leaving bloody knives in various locations, including her home.

-Samantha tells her psychiatrist friend, Leonard Hawthorne (John Fraser), that Haskin was her mother's lover until he brutally stabbed her to death during an argument.
+Samantha tells her psychiatrist friend, Leonard Hawthorne, that Haskin was her mother's lover until he brutally stabbed her to death during an argument.
 Now that Haskin has been released from prison, Samantha thinks that he is trying to kill her.
 That night, Leonard is found murdered in his car, his throat slashed.

-Samantha's housekeeper, Mrs Wallace (Queenie Watts), takes Samantha to see her daughter Joy (Trisha Mortimer), a medium who channels Leonard's spirit and warns Samantha that the killer is close by.
+Samantha's housekeeper, Mrs Wallace, takes Samantha to see her daughter Joy, a medium who channels Leonard's spirit and warns Samantha that the killer is close by.
 While making her way home, Joy is bludgeoned with a hammer and thrown under a moving bus.
 At Samantha's house, Samantha finds Mrs Wallace dead in the cellar, stabbed through the head.

 Samantha confronts Haskin at Alan's factory.
 Haskin tells Samantha that he is not a murderer and was wrongfully convicted: Samantha has a split personality, part of which is murderous, and killed her own mother.
 He explains that the bloody knives were intended as clues to force her to remember and confess.
 A physical struggle ensues, which ends with Haskin being fatally impaled on one of the factory machines.

 Some time later, Alan and Samantha depart for their honeymoon.
-Unknown to Alan, Samantha has packed a knife in her luggage.
+Unbeknownst to Alan, Samantha has packed a knife in her luggage.